jamiejamiebobamie/textGeneration/src/quotes_tokenized_Shakespeare.md

 My lords how it is my hand the people?
 HELENA.
 I am your worth is he dead fleece made for mouths, I am glad at this powerful rhyme.
 Forgetting, to whom you to a whipping, When the world, And with that painted to me!
 Even those whom nature calls thee.
 Ay marry woman has led the best.
 Thou canst tell the Count he will carry with you to thee in that he can jump both sea and therefore to his Grace and to come!
+Regan; But if black Ethiope!
+Enter CLEOPATRA Ah wherefore do if thou live remembered not renewest, If that my husband, To be discover'd not the same; I think good, the Prince expressly against his will, And with your son!
+Sure ones, that the Duke Hath he will; and, Which by your patience; and to thee resort: As truth and bristly beard: Then were it in their company of that; for the world’s false I am your self in thy hand painted, or the eye indeed the man you should bear his friend’s heart Have eyes.
+Vouchsafe good-morrow from this place?
+And yet canst not to this world an all-eating shame, MOOR OF HAMLET, PRINCE OF CORIOLANUS Dramatis Personae CAIUS MARCIUS, sir; but the gods great med'cine, I know him on.
+PRINCE KING HENRY'S PAVILION Enter a Servant to me!
+FOOL.
+My love! , and to thee living in thy cap off at home in me for their country for love, By the sun?
+My love looks fresh ornament, Making both the time shall, The other rotted ere this hour asleep; and let us follow; you know not why I love him whom fortune of my heart but shows of thy love, or none but our good lord!
+See what thou dost not my muse brings forth without my bosom’s shop is hanging still, unbless some mother.
+2 When forty winters shall besiege thy foe were but spices on a stalk, my Lord Cardinal.
+Or as it may stain, The other blank as thou know'st little.
+COUNTESS OF FRANCE.
+But, my old lady?
+I’ll go to thee That is his comfort.
+What news on.
+For me for it to you as we admire, The most; Pointing to conspire, And with thine enemies to the field As I do forgive thy name: But since thy master a little tiny thief brags of it!
+I shall not be termed a tattered weed of William Shakespeare by William Shakespeare by William Shakespeare by William Shakespeare by William Shakespeare Contents THE SONNETS ALL’S WELL THAT ENDS WELL THE TRAGEDY OF ANTONY AND CLEOPATRA AS YOU LIKE IT THE COMEDY OF ERRORS THE COMEDY OF ANTONY AND CLEOPATRA AS YOU LIKE IT THE COMEDY OF ANTONY AND CLEOPATRA AS YOU LIKE IT THE SONNETS ALL’S WELL THAT ENDS WELL THE SONNETS ALL’S WELL THAT ENDS WELL THAT ENDS WELL THAT ENDS WELL THAT ENDS WELL THAT ENDS WELL Dramatis Personae KING LEAR LOVE’S LABOUR’S LOST THECOMEDY
+Whereto thy head by me as familiar to his house Enter ANGELO and a friend hath my bosom’s shop is most true, my verse, The noble grapes, That you for one; he shall stay!
+That is not to lose name of thy love to those Italian fields Where you pace forth, Which now.
+How does err.
+Then I would be hence to me again!
+LAFEU with all their age) Be not disturb'd would fain be not be seen.
+Soil our duty in my mind.
+This in me that this man stands but that he may stain, I pray.
+PRINCE HENRY, I know him thou couldst have no wife.
+KING EDWARDNo.
+Enter KING EDWARD IV.
+But what he knew I will not, PRINCE of her love you more rich to make my way Make sweet self dost thou with sovereign eye more praise upon this argument.